timescale/docs/timescale-cloud/ingest-data.md

 *   Insert data directly using the Kafka message queue,

 <highlight type="important">
-Before you begin, make sure you have [created your MST service][create-service], and can connect to it using `psql`.
+Before you begin, make sure you have [created your MST service](/create-a-service/), and can connect to it using `psql`.
 </highlight>

 ## Bulk upload from .csv file